Calcium triplet

-The infrared Ca II triplet, commonly known as the calcium triplet, is a triplet of three ionised calcium spectral lines at the wavelengths of 8498 Å, 8542 Å and 8662 Å (measured in air).
-The triplet has a strong emission, and is most prominently observed in the absorption of spectral type G, K and M stars.
+The infrared Ca II triplet, commonly known as the calcium triplet, is a set of three ionized calcium spectral lines at the wavelengths of 8498 Å, 8542 Å and 8662 Å (measured in air).
+The triplet is most often observed in absorption in the spectra of stars of spectral type G, K and M.

+Some Be stars, which are hot stars with hydrogen emission lines, show the calcium triplet in emission.

+The emission seems to come from peculiar properties of the gas disk that surrounds the star and produces the hydrogen emission lines.